-Held-to-maturity
+· Held-to-maturity

 Held-to-maturity assets are non-derivative financial assets, with fixed or determinable payments and fixed maturity that the Group has the intent and ability to hold to maturity.
-These are not recognised at fair value through profit or loss, or as available for sale.
+These include certain debt instruments.

 Held-to-maturity ("HTM") investments are carried at amortised cost (less impairment, if any).